Is naproxen 500 mg strong painkiller

 Is Naproxen ‘strong’ compared to other painkillers?

-Naproxen comes in two different strengths, 250mg and 500mg.
+Naproxen is available in two different strengths: 250mg and 500mg.
 At 500mg, it should be taken at most twice a day.

 Naproxen 500mg VS Ibuprofen

 When naproxen is taken, peak levels of the drug are reached in the body after 2-4 hours.
 Ibuprofen, however, only takes 1-2 hours.
-This means that ibuprofen works faster i.e. a faster onset of action.
-So for acute pain relief, ibuprofen is the better option.
+This means that ibuprofen works faster, i.e., it has a faster onset of action.
+Therefore, for acute pain relief, ibuprofen is a more effective option.
 However, ibuprofen is also cleared from the body a lot quicker.

 The half-life of a drug is the time it takes for the drug concentration in the body to halve – it is used to give a measure of how fast a drug is cleared from the body.
-The half-life of ibuprofen is about 2 hours whereas naproxen is considerably longer, between 12-15 hours.
+The half-life of ibuprofen is approximately 2 hours, whereas that of naproxen is considerably longer, ranging from 12 to 15 hours.

-This means that naproxen gives ‘longer-lasting’ pain relief, hence why naproxen 500mg is taken twice a day whereas ibuprofen 400mg is taken up to 3 times daily.
-Note that two different drugs may have different strengths but does not mean the higher strength of one drug is more potent.
+This means that naproxen provides ‘longer-lasting’ pain relief, which is why naproxen 500mg is taken twice a day, whereas ibuprofen 400mg is taken up to three times daily.
+Note that two different drugs may have different strengths, but this does not mean the higher strength of one drug is more potent.
 E.g. 600mg of Drug X may be less potent than 25mg of Drug Y.

 Which is the strongest NSAID?

-There is no definitive ‘strongest’ NSAID as they all work in a similar way i.e. inhibiting COX enzymes.
-They differ on how selective they are for COX enzymes (there are different ones e.g. COX-1, COX-2 etc.) which can result in variability in individual responses and likelihood of side effects.
+There is no definitive ‘strongest’ NSAID, as they all work similarly, i.e., by inhibiting COX enzymes.
+They differ in their selectivity for COX enzymes (which are distinct, e.g., COX-1, COX-2), resulting in variability in individual responses and an increased likelihood of side effects.

 Naproxen 500mg compared to other NSAIDs

-With the above said, the reason behind one NSAID over another is often due to the side effect profile.
+With the above said, the reason behind one NSAID being preferred over another is often due to its side effect profile.
 All NSAIDs can cause gastrointestinal side effects (stomach upsets), hence why they are advised to be taken with food to reduce this risk.

 Can anyone take Naproxen?